ProgerXP/Notepad2e/README.md

 ## Extended Edition Changes
 The `[NEW]` mark indicates a new major feature introduced by *Notepad 2e*.
 Items without this mark are changes (or minor features added) compared to the original *Notepad2*.

+Marks of this form: `#123` refer to specific [issues](https://github.com/ProgerXP/Notepad2e/issues) - read them for more details behind a feature.

+*Notepad2* has no documentation per se but only [this FAQ](http://www.flos-freeware.ch/development-releases/notepad2-FAQs.html) that explains many interesting features.

 ### [NEW] Current Word Highlighting
 Word under cursor is highlighted in one of 3 modes: #27 #1
 1. One occurrence in the document.
 Indispensable to spot typos.